-USC QB Slovis leaves after hard hit on second play vs Utah
+USC QB Slovis knocked out of Utah game on second play

-LOS ANGELES (AP) — Southern California quarterback Kedon Slovis left the Trojans’ game against No. 10 Utah on Friday night after taking a legal but hard from Utes defensive lineman Leki Fotu.
+LOS ANGELES (AP) — Southern California quarterback Kedon Slovis was knocked out of the Trojans’ 30-23 victory against No. 10 Utah on Friday night after taking a legal but hard hit from Utes defensive tackle Leki Fotu early in the first quarter.

+USC coach Clay Helton said Slovis was “dinged up” and was not cleared to return, though he did not specify if it was a head injury.
+Slovis returned to the sideline in the second half, wearing ear plugs and celebrated with his teammates after the game.

-Slovis, a freshman, was making the start after the Trojans lost T.J.
-Daniel to a leg injury in the opening game of the season.
+The freshman was making his third start since the Trojans lost quarterback T.J.
+Daniel to a knee injury in the opening game of the season.

-On the second play from scrimmage of the game, Slovis took a shot in the chest from the 335-pound Fotu right after releasing a pass.
+On the second play from scrimmage against Utah, Slovis took a shot in the chest from the 335-pound Fotu right after releasing a pass.
 Slovis stayed down after trying to get up.
 Medical staff came out to attend to him and he walked off the field under his own power.

-Matt Fink replaced Slovis and completed three passes, including a 29-yard touchdown to Tyler Vaughns.
+Matt Fink replaced Slovis and completed three passes on the drive, including a 29-yard touchdown to Tyler Vaughns.

 Fink remained in for USC’s second series and threw another TD pass.